 Whilst studying for her degree, she gained work experience in PR with Volunteer Now and wrote, for a short time, for the features department at the Irish News.
 After graduating she spent over a year and half working in marketing for a private company in Lancing.

 Natalie started with the OPCC in January 2018 as Digital Content Officer (maternity cover), which included, maintaining the website and managing the office's various social media accounts as well as producing short video content.
 She took the role of Communications Manager in July 2018.

-Sammi Carwardine - Digital Content Officer (on maternity leave)
+Sammi Carwardine - Digital Content Manager (part time)